-Actual Cash Value vs Replacement Cost
+Replacement Cost vs Actual Cash Value

-Let's take a look at two coverage options for roofs: actual cash value and replacement cost.
+Let's take a look at two coverage options for roofs: replacement cost and actual cash value.

 If your roof is damaged by a covered claim, your insurance company needs to determine the cost to replace the roof.
 An independent adjuster will inspect the roof and create estimates for replacement.
 The estimates are based on the size of your roof, similar materials, and the current cost of materials.
 Likewise, a roofing contractor can provide estimates, which can be compared to the estimates written by the local adjusters.
 This step gives the roof a replacement cost, which is the total cost to replace the damaged roof.